-We believe these non-GAAP measures are useful to investors in evaluating the Company's ongoing operating and financial results and understanding how such results compare with the Company's historical performance.
-In addition, we believe presenting certain measures in constant currency provides a framework for assessing the performance of the Company's business outside the United States and helps investors and analysts understand the effect of significant year-over-year currency fluctuations.
+We believe these non-GAAP measures are useful to investors in evaluating the Company's ongoing operating and financial results in a manner that is consistent with management's evaluation of business performance and understanding how such results compare with the Company's historical performance.
+Additionally, we believe presenting certain increases and decreases in constant currency provides a framework for assessing the performance of the Company's business outside the United States and helps investors and analysts understand the effect of significant year-over-year currency fluctuations.
 We believe non-GAAP measures assist investors in developing expectations of future performance.
-By providing the non-GAAP measure, as a supplement to GAAP information we believe we are enhancing investors' understanding of our business and our results of operations.
+By providing the non-GAAP measures, as a supplement to GAAP information, we believe we are enhancing investors' understanding of our business and our results of operations.
 The non-GAAP financial measures are limited in their usefulness and should be considered in addition to, and not in lieu of, U.S. GAAP financial measures.
 Further, these non-GAAP measures may be unique to the Company, as they may be different from non-GAAP measures used by other companies.